beepbooplabsltd/bblkey/README.md

 Instructions will be provided when the first notable firmware update is released.

+## Security design

+As with any device that may come in contact with encryption key material, it is important to understand the security design and risk factors when using the **bbl**key.

+For more information, please review the in-depth discussion of the [**bbl**key security design](./security-design.md).

 ## Legal

 The names "beep boop labs" and "**bbl**key", and the alembic distiller and keyhole logos, are trademarks and/or copyrighted works of beep boop labs ltd. All rights are reserved.